JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/DEMO_GUIDE.md

    - Select "finance" profile for Finance department users
    - Select "manager" profile for managers
    - Select "legal" profile for Legal department users
-3. **Explain auto-config**: When a profile is assigned, their Goose instance will auto-configure on next login
+3. **Explain auto-config**: When a profile is assigned, their goose instance will auto-configure on next login

 ---